sopra-steria-norge/openright-simple-server-seed/README.md

 seed.db.password=a_password_for_the_database_user
 ```
 By default, the database settings use Postgresql on localhost with «seed» as username and password when running the dev server and «seed_test” when running unit tests.

+### Deploying to Heroku cloud

+1. Clone this project on github.com
+2. Sign up for a Heroku account
+3. Under the "+" menu in Heroku, select "Create a new app"
+4. Under the "Resources" pane, add Postgres as a resource
+5. Under the "Deploy" pane, click "Connect to Github"
+6. Connect the cloned repository
+7. At the bottom of the screen, select Deploy branch
+8. Under the "..." overflow menu, select "Open app"

+You can now see your app running on the web.

+The ingredients that make this happen are:
+* `pom.xml` makes Heroku figure out that this is a Maven project and run "mvn install"
+* `Procfile`` points out to Heroku the command to run to start the server
+* `SeedAppConfigFile.createDataSource` calls `AppConfigFile.createDataSourceFromEnv` which reads the DATABASE_URL
+  environment property set by Heroku

 Development quick guide
 ------------------------------